solayer-labs/solayer-cli/README.md

 # Solayer Labs CLI Tool

-This repository contains TypeScript implementations for interacting with Solayer Labs programs on Solana, such as the restaking program and endogenous AVS programs.
+This repository contains TypeScript implementations for interacting with Solayer Labs programs on Solana, such as the restaking, endogenous AVS (delegation) and sUSD programs.
+For more information about Solayer, you can also refer to our [docs](https://docs.solayer.org).

 ## Installation